ZuckermanLab/ModelExplorer/README.txt

 ***Energies-x: file that stores state energy values at model (monte carlo) number 'x'.
 ***Barriers-x: file stores barrier energy values at model (monte carlo) number 'x'.

+4. ASSUMPTIONS(in progress):

+*Na must bind first (based on experimental insight) *Steady State Flow: constant source/drain of chemical potenial (i.e. sodium)

-USAGE:
+5. USAGE:

-Note: both programs were tested and used on *nix machines.
+Note: Both programs were tested and used on *nix machines.
 Note: Negative Monte Carlo energies correspond to a "fit" model according to our energy function
 Note: Positive flow is defined as outside->inside

-Proof-maker usage:
+Programs can be run from terminal using "$ perl -w program_name.prl" (or similar) It is advised to save console output using "$ perl -w program_name.prl > datalog" (or similar) The srand(x) function is used for repeatability.
+A simulation for the same x value should give the same results.
+Proof-reading and Na binding can be turned on/off by setting their associated variables to 0.

+Proof-maker:
 In general, set the alpha, nsteps, and random seed value and then run the program.
-To run the program "$ perl -w proof-maker.prl" (or similar methods) in terminal.
-It is recommended to save the console output to a file.
-This can be done by using "$ perl -w proof-maker.prl > datalog" (or other similar methods) in terminal.
-The srand(x) function is used for repeatability.
-A simulation for the same x value should give the same results.

-Useful variables/parameters for simulation:
+Some useful variables/parameters:
-*$nsteps: sets how many monte carlo steps in a simulation *$emc: defines mc energy function.
+*$nsteps: sets how many steps in a simulation
+*$emc: defines mc energy function.
 Default is -$sflow *abs($sflow/$wflow)^$alpha.
 *$alpha: meta parameter which controls the emc defined above.
-*$seed: random number seed used in srand() function
+*$seed: random number seed used in srand() function *$proof: turns proofreading on/off (default is 1 = ON) *$na_first: requires Na to bind first (default is 1 = ON) *$dMu_N: chemical potential change of driving force (Mu_i - Mu_o) Na (default is 6).

-ASSUMPTIONS:

-State Space Assumptions:
-*Na must bind first (based on experimental insight) *Steady State Flow: constant source/drain of chemical potenial (i.e. sodium)

-METHODOLOGY:
+*$dMu_S: chemical potential change of sugar (default is 2) *$dMu_W: chemical potential change of toxin (default is 2) *$analysis: variable in analyze-model which determines which dMu to vary (Na or toxin) *$efile_init: variable in analyze-model which stores state energy filename *$bfile_init: variable in analyze-model which stores barrier energy filename *$dmu_init: variable in analyze-model which stores initital dMu value (default -6 for Na) *$dmu_fin: variable in analyze-model which stores final dMu value (default 0 for Na)

+Analyze-model:
+In general, find "successful" state and barrier energy files (located in models_from_run folder).
+Put these file names into script along with ?? alpha, nsteps, and random seed value from proof-maker run ?? then run the program.

+Simple Analysis:
+Plot evolver_rates.dat (gnuplot is one simple method) and look for negative valleys.
+Pick the local min (approx).
+These negative values correspond "successful" models given the monte carlo energy function.
+Note the mc n number for these local minima and find the associated energies-x and barriers-x files.
+Use the files to run the analyze-model script which will output Analysis-vary_dmu_N-dmu_init__-6__to__dmu_fin__0.
+This file contains flows of N, S, and W.
+Plot these flows vs dMu.
+To investigate stoichiometry, plot the ratio of the flows (i.e. N/W vs dMu)

+6. METHODOLOGY (in progress):

 High Level algorithm:
 Subroutines:

-THEORY:
+7. THEORY:

-For a more in-depth discussion on cell membrane transporter proteins please see: http://www.physicallensonthecell.org/ - Online textbook written by Dr. Zuckerman

-For a more in-depth discussion on Transporter Cycles and Energies:
-"Free Energy Transduction and Biochemical Cycle Kinetics" by Terrel L. Hill

-For a more in-depth discussion on statistcal mechanics methods applied to cell biology:
-"Statistical Physics of Biomolecules: An Introduction" by DM Zuckerman

 Transporters:
 *These proteins consist of: uniporters, symporters, and antiporters.